peterkhe1999/CheatSheet/OSEP/README.md

 </Project>
 ```

+The default C# project example file above will simply print "Hello From a Code Fragment" and "Hello From a Class." to the screen.

 ```bat
 C:\Windows\Microsoft.NET\Framework\v4.0.30319\msbuild.exe T1127.001.csproj
 ```

 ## Bypassing AppLocker with JScript

-The MSHTA client side attack vector works best against Internet Explorer.
-As Internet Explorer becomes less-used, this vector will become less relevant, but we'll reinvent it to bypass AppLocker and execute arbitrary Jscript code.

-Microsoft HTML Applications (MSHTA) work by executing `.hta` files with the native `mshta.exe` application.
 HTML Applications include embedded Jscript or VBS code that is parsed and executed by mshta.exe.

 Since mshta.exe is located in `C:\Windows\System32` and is a signed Microsoft application, it is commonly whitelisted.